Cookies are used to enable this website to function correctly. They also allow us to make improvements, by measuring how you use our site.

 The first step is knowing which flowers to plant to attract bees.
-They love honeysuckle, lavender and jasmine, as well as wild flowers like fox glove and white clover.
+They love honeysuckle, lavender and jasmine, as well as wild flowers like foxglove and white clover.
 If you have a herb garden, bees love lemon balm and rosemary.
-If you buy these already grown however, buy organic as they may have been treated with a pesticide that is toxic to bees.
+If you're not really sure where to start, you can pick up specialised packs of bee-attracting seeds.
+If you decide to buy ready-grown flowers however, buy organic as they may have been treated with a pesticide that is toxic to bees.

 Plant flowers close together in a sunny spot in your garden.
 Bees love clumps of flowers together so they don’t have to travel far between them.
 If you have the space, leave an area of your garden to grow wild, with minimal maintenance.
 This will also attract butterflies and other important insect life into your garden.

 Never use pesticides on plants that are in flower.
 Pesticide use is one of the key factors in bee population decline, even those that can be bought and used in the home.
-Look to alternative methods of controlling unwanted pests in your garden.
+Look to alternative methods, such as citronella-infused products, to control any unwanted pests in your garden.